NominalTrajectory/nt-precision-rest-api/README.md

-# nt-precision-rest-api
+# NT Precision API

-nominal_trajectory  > Precision
+This is a backend API for NT Precision web application.

+The API provides auth and CRUD capabilities.